Return on Net Worth

 Let us understand this concept with the help of a simple example.
 Following are the details of XYZ ltd. Calculate the return on the net worth from the following data.

 RoNW = 200,000 / 800,000 = 0.25 or 25%

 Interpretation of Return on Net Worth

 Return on net worth shows the ability of the company to earn profits on shareholders’ investments in the company.
 In the example above, it is 25%.
-An increase in net income will increase this ratio and that will eventually determine the company’s efficiency to earn higher profits with the same level of capital.
-Similarly, a decrease in net income will decrease the return on net worth ratio and this indicates the inefficiency of the company to generate higher profits or generate profits at the same level.
+An increase in net income will increase this ratio, which will eventually determine the company’s efficiency in earning higher profits with the same level of capital.
+Similarly, a decrease in net income will decrease the return on net worth ratio, and this indicates the inefficiency of the company to generate higher profits or generate profits at the same level.
 Therefore, a higher return on net worth is always better and preferable.

 A higher return on net worth indicates that the management of the company is well-efficient in managing the capital of the company.
 Higher returns attract new investors and new investments from the existing investors.

-Also, a decreasing return on net worth indicates that the company is not able to generate enough profits, deploy funds efficiently, its operating cost is more or the cost of debt funding is more.
+Also, a decreasing return on net worth indicates that the company is not able to generate enough profits and deploy funds efficiently, its operating cost is more, or the cost of debt funding is more.

 Moreover, a higher return on net worth may be a result of the buyback of shares during the year.
-This may reduce the overall kitty and thus there could be a sudden jump in the return due to which one can make a wrong interpretation.
+This may reduce the overall kitty; thus, there could be a sudden jump in return due to which one can make a wrong interpretation.
 So proper evaluation and digging are a must.